rohxn-rai/rohxn-rai/README.md

 👩🏻‍💻 Software Developer sharing about my journey and learnings in tech.<br>
 👩🏻‍🎓 Studied Artificial Intelligence and Machine Learning at New Horizon College of Engineering, Bengaluru.<br>
-⌨️ All my learnings are saved on my repository alone with some on the project I worked on personally.<br>
+⌨️ All my learnings are saved on my repository along with some of the project I worked on.<br>
-💭 Currently learning about JavaScript!<br>
+🌱 Currently learning about React Native!<br>
-👯 I’m looking to collaborate on some projects related to Full Stack Development or Data Science.<br>
+💭 I’m looking to collaborate on some projects related to Full Stack Development or Data Science.<br>
-🌱 I’m currently learning React.<br>
-💬 My hobbies are to keep up with new technologies and gaming.
+🎮 My hobbies are to keep up with new technologies and gaming.

 <h2>💻 Tech Stack:</h2>